In early 1980, the fledgling Women’s Committee was folded into USAR and became the USARFU Women’s Committee.

 The US National Team came about through the perseverance of the Women’s Committee, notably Diane Terwilliger, Mary Larkin and Marcia Borge.

-The inclusion of women’s rugby within established governing structures was a contentious issue throughout the 1980’s.
+The inclusion of women’s rugby teams within local and national governing structures was a contentious issue throughout the 1980’s.
+Left to their own devices, the Women's Committee the unofficial governing body of women's rugby moved mountains.

 However, affiliating with established territorial unions provided women with opportunities to participate in regional select side play as well as InterTerritorial Tournaments (ITT’s).
 The ITT’s eventually became the sole vehicle for selecting the US Women’s National Team.
 As women’s select side teams became more visible, women coaches and referees became more visible